Lessaayumi/Lessaayumi/README.md

-<h1 align="center">👋 Olá, eu sou a Alessandra!</h1>
+<h1 align="center">👋 Hey there, I'm Alessandra!</h1>

 <p align="center">
-  DevSecOps • DevOps • Analista de Segurança da Informação  <br><br>
+  DevSecOps • DevOps • Information Security Analyst  <br>
+  Purpleteam • Coder <br>
 </p>

 ---

-### 👩‍💻 Sobre mim
+### 👩‍💻 About Me

-- 🌱 Dev por amor à tecnologia e à criação de soluções criativas
-- 🔐 Analista de Segurança da Informação em formação e atuação
-- 🌐 Atualmente Analista de Redes no **Alicerce Educação**
-- 💼 Estagiária na **Compass UOL**
-- 🎓 Estudante de Segurança da Informação na **FATEC Ourinhos**
-- 🤖 Participante ativa em projetos de CTF, pesquisa em IA para Segurança e comunidade tech
+• 🔐 Information Security Analyst (in training and active in the field)
+• 🌐 Currently working as a Network Analyst at Alicerce
+• 💼 Intern at Compass UOL
+• 🎓 Information Security student at FATEC Ourinhos
+•🤖 Active participant in CTF projects, AI research for cybersecurity, and the tech community.

 ---